We may earn money when you click our links.

 That’s not a typo.

-Meanwhile, Xfinity charges nearly $300/month for that same 10 Gig speed.
+For comparison, other providers can charge upwards of $300/month for that same 10 Gig speed.

 Let’s start with a side-by-side breakdown: